redhat-na-ssa/hobbyist-guide-to-rhoai/docs/02-install-web-terminal.md

 > [!NOTE]
 > You can [customize the terminal](https://github.com/redhat-na-ssa/demo-ai-gitops-catalog/tree/main/components/operators/web-terminal) with custom tooling and styles.

-- [ ] Reclone the repository inside the web terminal instance to support the rest of the procedures
+- [ ] Clone the repository inside the web terminal instance to support the rest of the procedures

       # change to home dir
       cd ~